Theresa Burruel Stone

 Biography

-Dr. Theresa Burruel Stone is Associate Professor of English Education in the Department of English at Sonoma State University.
+Dr. Theresa Burruel Stone is Associate Professor of English in the Department of English at Sonoma State University.
 Her scholarly work draws from the fields of education, ethnic studies, and linguistic anthropology to examine the varied roles of schooling and education within racialized peoples’ desires for and efforts towards dignified lives.
 Their scholarship analyzes processes and structures of racialization and settler colonialism within places of schooling, emphasizing the literacies, narratives, and politics of place to underscore connections between social practices and material relations.
-Her recent work examines the intersections between critical literacies, ideologies of educational uplift, Latine racialization and vulnerability to racialized violence, settler colonialism, and the contexts of English Language Arts teaching and learning.
+Her recent work engages ideologies of educational uplift in conversation with Latine racialization and vulnerability to racialized violence in addition to expanding critical literacies in response to settler colonialism within the contexts of English Language Arts teaching and learning.

-At Sonoma State, Dr. Burruel Stone teaches courses and advises students within the English Education concentration.
-She teaches Youth & Literature; Explorations in Language; Teaching Reading & Responding to Literature; Advanced Composition: Genre, Land, Race & Gender; and Teaching California Histories of Schooling & Education.
-Prior to obtaining their Ph.D., they taught English Language Arts (ELA) and Puente ELA at public high schools in the San Francisco Bay Area and Southern California for eight years.
+At Sonoma State, Dr. Burruel Stone teaches courses and advises students within the English Education concentration of the English major.
+They teach Youth & Literature; Explorations in Language; Teaching Reading & Responding to Literature; Advanced Composition: Genre, Land, Race & Gender; and Teaching California Histories of Schooling & Education.
+Prior to obtaining her Ph.D., she taught English Language Arts (ELA) and Puente ELA at public high schools in the San Francisco Bay Area and Southern California for eight years.